Ohhhhhh, lemon slice. How you make my heart sing.

 - 1 cup (70g) quinoa flakes

-- 1.5 cups (82g) unsweetened shredded or flaked coconut plus a little extra, to serve
+- 1 ½ cups (82g) unsweetened shredded or flaked coconut plus a little extra, to serve

 - 1 cup (100g) raw pecans

-- 1/2 cup (80g) buckwheat groats
+- ½ cup (80g) buckwheat groats

-- 1/4 cup (85g) pure maple syrup
+- ¼ cup (85g) pure maple syrup

 - 1/3 cup (70g) melted coconut oil

-- Generous pinch of sea salt
+- Generous pinch of fine sea salt

-Lemon and Macadamia Cream Topping:
+Lemon Cream Topping:

-- 2/3 cup (120g) coconut cream (100% coconut and guar gum free)
+- ⅔ cup (120g) organic full-fat coconut cream

-- 3 tbs pure maple syrup
+- 3 tbsp pure maple syrup

-- Juice of 1 lemon
+- Juice and zest of 1 lemon

 - Line a rectangular slice tray (mine is 18 x 27cm) with baking paper.

 - Add the coconut oil and maple syrup and process until it all comes together, scraping the bowl down with a spatula as necessary.
-Spoon the mixture into the tin and use your fingertips to press it down firmly and evenly.
-Place in the freezer to set while you make the topping.
+Spoon the mixture into the prepared tin and use your fingertips to press it down firmly and evenly.
+Place in the freezer to set, ensuring a flat position, while you make the topping.

-- Once set, use a sharp knife to cut the slice into 24 squares.
+- Once set, remove from the freezer and use a sharp knife to cut the slice into 24 squares.
 Store in the fridge in an airtight container for up to one week, or freeze for up to one month.

 Cashews result in an even creamier topping consistency than macadamias, so I recommend using cashews if you’re not sensitive to them.